RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/tools/idf-docker-image.rst

 The image contains:

 - Common utilities such as git, wget, curl, zip.
-- Python 3.7 or newer.
+- Python 3.6 or newer.
 - A copy of a specific version of ESP-IDF (see below for information about versions). ``IDF_PATH`` environment variable is set, and points to ESP-IDF location in the container.
-- All the build tools required for the specific version of ESP-IDF: CMake, ninja, cross-compiler toolchains, etc.
+- All the build tools required for the specific version of ESP-IDF: CMake, make, ninja, cross-compiler toolchains, etc.
 - All Python packages required by ESP-IDF are installed in a virtual environment.

 The image entrypoint sets up ``PATH`` environment variable to point to the correct version of tools, and activates the Python virtual environment.
 As a result, the environment is ready to use the ESP-IDF build system.